WHO AM I?

 One of the unexpected things to come out of jumping on the blog train is the way it has inspired me to take more photographs.
 Which means I’m not just a word person anymore; I’m a picture person too.
 One of my resolutions this year was to take my photography a bit more seriously, so I signed up to do a four week online photography course with the great Clive Nichols.
 All the pictures you see in these pages are taken by me.
 Unless I tell you otherwise.

 The positive feedback I’ve had from this blog has encouraged me to revisit those five books I spent the last fifteen years writing and have a go at self-publishing.
 I re-edited and tidied up the book I’m most proud of The Greenyards Legacy, Now you can buy it on Amazon.
 The people who have seem to have liked it!

 I always seem to have a plot bashing around in my head – always have had, probably always will.
 So the big question is ‘Do I have a go at writing another book?’
 At the moment I’m thinking not.
 For now it’s gardens – other people’s gardens, my garden – that look likely to keep me very busy.
+I’ve recently set up a website which you can find at Jane King Gardens and am looking forward to new projects in 2018, and the opening of my garden to the public for the NGS in June.
 But I’ve learnt over the years to ‘never say never’.
 So who knows.
 The one thing I do know is that, whatever happens, I’m going to keep on learning.